 Completion of Certificate

 Certificates are conferred three times per year: Fall, Winter, and Summer semester.
-A Program Completion Form should be completed and submitted to ELO at the beginning of the term in which a student expects to complete their certificate requirements.
+A Program Completion Form should be completed and submitted to Records & Registration at the beginning of the term in which a student expects to complete their certificate requirements.
 When applying for certification, all graduate certificate students are to abide by the official graduation timetable, which is predetermined by Enrollment Services and Registration & Records.
 Students not meeting certificate requirements must apply for certification in a subsequent term by the specified deadline date.
 Students completing a certificate only are not eligible to participate in Commencement.
 Questions regarding completing a certificate can be directed to firstname.lastname@example.org or 313-583-6500.

 For more information, please contact: